twsh/Biblatex-scripts/README.md

 * Protect 'and' in publisher names, which Biblatex would otherwise interpret as a list
 * Remove ordinals from editions
 * Add DOIs to articles that don't already have them
+* Strip 'http://dx.doi.org/' from the beginning of DOI fields

 # references.py